-Pay Attention to Syria
+Pay Attention to Syria: Seven Years of Conflict

-A conflict that started on March 15, 2011, has now become six years of violence and fear across Syria, and beyond its borders.
+A conflict that started on March 15, 2011, has now surpassed seven years of violence and fear across Syria, and beyond its borders.
 At least half of those affected are children–more than 50% of Syrian children no longer attend school.
 For many of them, this war has been all they’ve ever known: Their towns have been decimated; their education has come to a screeching halt; hospitals have been overflowing with people but remain undersupplied; food and clean water are scarce; chemical agents are suffocating the air around them.
 Syrians, living inside Syria or as refugees in neighboring countries, are in desperate need.
 (Read more on the plight facing Syrian children in “Childhood Interrupted: Lost Years for Children in the Syrian Refugee Crisis.”)

 According to UNHCR and OCHA, there are more than 5 million registered Syrian refugees, and 13.5+ million people inside of Syria in need of humanitarian aid.The United Nations has declared the Syrian conflict “the worst of the 21st century.”